Shane Andrus: Professional career

-First stint with Colts
+Indianapolis Colts (first stint)

-Andrus was undrafted in the 2003 NFL Draft, but was not signed until joining the Indianapolis Colts on February 8, 2006.
+Andrus was undrafted in the 2003 NFL draft, but was not signed until joining the Indianapolis Colts on February 8, 2006.
 He was waived on August 14, only to be re-signed two days later on August 18.
 Andrus was waived again on September 2 and spent the rest of the season out of football.

-Andrus was re-signed by the Colts on February 13, 2007 and was allocated to NFL Europa, where he won World Bowl XV playing for the Hamburg Sea Devils.
+Andrus was re-signed by the Colts on February 13, 2007, and was allocated to NFL Europa, where he won World Bowl XV playing for the Hamburg Sea Devils.
 He scored the last point in NFL Europa history by kicking an extra point late in the game.
 For the season, Andrus was successful on 14 of his 17 field goals, with two of his misses coming from greater than 50 yards.

 The Colts waived Andrus on August 28, 2007, and he again spent the regular season out of football.